PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit the remaining 808-line
-   `_optimize_sinet_mix_attention_double_logistic_nhwc_chains` helper next.
-   Characterize both Logistic attention branches, layout/axis transforms, constant ownership, fan-out, terminal output ownership, and actual real-model match count before extracting a bounded owner.
-Reuse indexed typed-permutation, constant, and metadata helpers only where their semantic contracts are identical.
+3. Select the next raw layout helper from the current lowerer by fixed-pipeline priority and measured size, then characterize its real-model match count, topology, ownership, and failure contracts before extraction.
+Do not tune a dormant compatibility path against the current SiNet artifact.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.